davidjnevin/django-template-01/README.md

-# Django 4 project setup
+# Django 4 project template

 This project is under heavy development.

-This project when finished will provide a single repo for a django 4 project for my future projects.
+This project provides a single repo for a django 4 project for my future projects and is inspired by the [python/alicante meetupselector repositoriy.](https://github.com/pythonalicante/MeetupSelector)

 ## Prerequisites